wallarm/product-documentation/docs/2.18/user-guides/scanner.md

 To set the same limits for all domains and IP addresses, click **Configure** and set values in the corresponding section.

-TBD: screenshot

-To verride limits for specific IP addresses or domains:
+To override limits for specific IP addresses or domains:

 1. Open an asset of the **Domain** or **IP** type.
 1. Click the **Set RPS limits** button and specify the limit.